DeepLabCut/DeepLabCut/docs/functionDetails.md

     saveiters: this variable is actually set in pose_config.yaml.
 However, you can overwrite it with this hack.
 Don't use this regularly, just if you are too lazy to dig out the pose_config.yaml file for the corresponding project.
 If None, the value from there is used, otherwise it is overwritten!
 Default: None

+    maxiters: This sets how many iterations to train.
+This variable is set in pose_config.yaml.
+However, you can overwrite it with this.
+If None, the value from there is used, otherwise it is overwritten!
+Default: None

 ### (H) Evaluate the Trained Network